 Remote refrigeration systems are installed away from the open air merchandiser itself, in another room or outside your building.
 The roof is a popular location for remote refrigeration.
 This type has the advantage of removing the noise- and heat-generating components from customer areas, helping to maintain a pleasant environment.
 The tradeoff is that they will cost extra to install.

 Like any other refrigerated equipment, air curtain merchandisers work by removing heat from inside the cabinet and blowing it outside.
 These units will have their air exhaust on either the front or back.
 The important thing to remember is that the exhaust location must be unobstructed by nearby walls and equipment.
-If the unit is to be placed against a wall, choose one with the air exhaust on the front of the cabinet.
+If the open-air cooler is to be placed against a wall, choose one with the air exhaust on the front of the cabinet.